treatmet/NamelessConflict/ReadMe.md

 1. Select `Web Server` or `Game Server`
    * These options are specified in `.vscode/launch.json`
 1. Click the green triangle to start debugging

+## Infrastructure

+The `infrastructure/` folder defines all the AWS resources in the form of TypeScript using CDK.

+### How to deploy

+1. `npm install -g cdk`   if you haven't installed CDK
+1. `cd infrastructure`    if you're not in the directory
+1. `npm run build`
+1. `cdk deploy`

+### Other useful commands

+ * `npm run watch`   watch for changes and compile
+ * `npm run test`    perform the jest unit tests
+ * `cdk diff`        compare deployed stack with current state
+ * `cdk synth`       creates the CloudFormation template file but doesn't deploy it